Planner Layouts: Find Layout Ideas for Your Planners

 Once you’ve decided what to put in your planner layouts, the next step is to draw them out.
 You can either make a first draft on scrap paper or just go for it and draw it out on your planner pages.

-Decide If You Want to Use Templates and Stencils, a Ruler or Just Do It Freehand
+Decide If You Want to Use Ready-Made Planner Layouts, Planner Stickers, Templates / Stencils, a Ruler or Just Do It Freehand

-If you want everything in your journal to line up neatly and look tidy, you’ll want to use tools such as stencils, templates or a ruler to make your planner layouts.
-If you want a more spontaneous look, it’s also fine to draw your planner layouts freehand.
+If you want everything in your journal to line up neatly and look tidy, you’ll want to choose one of the first three methods.
+If you want a more spontaneous look, you can achieve that by drawing your planner layouts freehand.
 There are people who do it both ways, and either way is acceptable.

 So there you have it: Those are some of the most important basics you’ll want to consider when you design your planner layouts.
 Happy planning!